mbntr/PYPrime-2.x/README.md

     xcopy /Y /Q PYPrime.exe workload-PYPrime.exe

-On linux you can use either gcc or Clang, I chose Clang since the performance is closer to windows*
+On linux you can use either gcc or Clang, I chose Clang since the performance is closer to what you get on windows*

     clang -O3 -I /usr/include/python3.7 PYPrime.c -lpython3.7m -o PYPrime